Nexreg can help you comply with this country's regulations with the following services:

 - regulates prescribed flammable substances

 - Responsible for dangerous goods held in ports

-Singapore has adopted the UN GHS system, and it is currently being implemented.
+Singapore has adopted the UN GHS system.
+Since 1 Jul 2016, companies were required to adhere to GHS requirements.
 When Singapore launched its SS CP 586 in 2008 they outlined GHS implantation deadlines for single substances and mixtures.
-By February of 2012 all chemical manufacturers and Suppliers will have to apply GHS standards out lined in SS 586 to SDS and labels for single substances, and by mid 2015 for mixtures.
+All chemical manufacturers and Suppliers have to apply GHS standards out lined in SS 586 to SDS and labels for single substances, and by mid 2015 for mixtures.
 For more information please refer to the Workplace Safety and Health Council.